 We love great Cabernet Franc, wherever we can find it!
 It is such an under appreciated varietal, and often a more affordable alternative to Cabernet Sauvignon.

-“Darker in color, but with an elegant profile, featuring a silky texture and well-integrated chalky tannins.
+No ratings yet, but this about the 2017 Les Grézeaux – “Darker in color, but with an elegant profile, featuring a silky texture and well-integrated chalky tannins.
 Notes of currant, Turkish coffee and rose hip lend this charm, while savory herbal elements and a minerally structure add to the complexity.
 Complete and intense, but give this a few years to show its best.
 Best from 2021 through 2030.
 330 cases imported.” — 93 points, Wine Spectator November 15, 2019 (AZ)